tueimage/essential-skills/numpy-scipy-matplotlib.md

 NumPy has a few default matrices that you can obtain using the functions `np.ones()`, `np.zeros()`, and `np.eye()`.
 The first two generate matrices filled with ones and zeros.
 Their argument is a shape tuple, for example `np.zeros((4, 2))` gives you `[[0, 0], [0, 0], [0, 0], [0, 0]]`. `np.eye()` generates identity matrices, for example `np.eye(3)` generates `[[1, 0, 0], [0, 1, 0], [0, 0, 1]]`.

-These construction function are useful when you are filling large matrices using code.
+These construction functions are useful when you are filling large matrices using code.
 In the previous chapter, you have seen that you can construct lists using the `append()` method to add elements to a list.
 For NumPy arrays such functionality does not exist, because this method is generally quite slow.
 It is much faster to generate an array of a certain size using `np.ones()` or `np.zeros()`, and then fill the elements.
 For example

 ```python
 a = np.zeros((5, 5))